Tannounyan Region: Local administration

 Burkina Faso gained independence from France in 1960.
 It was originally called Upper Volta.
 There have been military coups till 1983 when Captain Thomas Sankara took control and implemented radical left wing policies.
-He was ousted by Blaise Compaore, who continued for 27 years till 2014, when a popular uprising ended his rule.
+He was ousted by Blaise Compaore, who continued for 27 years until 2014, when a popular uprising ended his rule.
 As per Law No.40/98/AN in 1998, Burkina Faso adhered to decentralization to provide administrative and financial autonomy to local communities.
 There are 13 administrative regions, each governed by a Governor.
 The regions are subdivided into 45 provinces, which are further subdivided into 351 communes.
 The communes may be urban or rural and are interchangeable.
 There are other administrative entities like department and village.
 An urban commune has typically 10,000 people under it.
 If any commune is not able to get 75 per cent of its planned budget in revenues for 3 years, the autonomy is taken off.
 The communes are administered by elected Mayors.
 The communes are stipulated to develop economic, social and cultural values of its citizens.
 A commune has financial autonomy and can interact with other communes, government agencies or international entities.